Kossounou scores first career goal as Club Brugge defeat Beerschot | Goal.com

 Despite having eight goal attempts with a balanced ball possession in the second-half, the Purple White Army still were unable to find the net as goalkeeper Simon Mignolet was at his best.

-While they pushed further to get a respectable result, Lang scored the third goal in the 84th minute.
+While they pushed further to get a respectable result, Lang scored the third goal in the 84th minute owing to an assist from Ruud Vormer.

 Alongside Senegal’s Krepin Diatta and Angola’s Clinton Mata, Kossounou was in action from start to finish for the Jan Breydel Stadium giants.